-One of the most exciting things about hydrogen is that it is virtually cost free since one can extract hydrogen from water (one litre of water will produce approximately 2000 litres of hydrogen and oxygen).
+One of the most exciting things about hydrogen is that it is virtually cost free since one can extract hydrogen from water (one liter of water will produce approximately 2000 liters of hydrogen and oxygen).
 You just have to separate the hydrogen from the oxygen in the water.

 Exactly how does the HHO Generator work?

 The HHO Generator sends an Electric Charge through a liquid electrolyte comprised of distilled or tap water and potassium Hydroxide (KOH), which causes the hydrogen molecules to separate from the oxygen molecules in the water.
 It then captures the pure hydrogen and oxygen and transports the 2 gases (HHO) into the engine via the air intake system.